CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

     * -
       - 8:45-9:45
       - Case Study: Pegasus (Mats Rynge)
-      - how containers are used at scale
+      - Containers used at scale
     * -
       - 9:45-10:10
-      - Bring your containers to CyVerse (TBA)
+      - Bringing your container image to CyVerse (Amanda Cooksey)
       - Tool integration in the DE (interactive, executable, & OpenScienceGrid)
     * -
       - 10:10-10:30